nickmkk/O365WebClient/README.md

 # O365WebClient
-An example O365 web client using the Rest APIs from javascript
+An example O365 web client using the Rest APIs from Javascript.

 #### Development Environment
 Start by setting up your development environment [here][1]